labscript-suite/labscript-devices/docs/source/user_devices.rst

 3rd Party Devices
 -----------------

-Below is a list of 3rd party devices developed by users of **labscript-suite** that can be used via the `user_devices` mechanism described above.
+Below is a list of 3rd party devices developed by users of the **labscript-suite** that can be used via the `user_devices` mechanism described above.
 These repositories are not tested or maintained by the **labscript-suite** development team.
 As such, there is no guarantee they will work with current or future versions of the **labscript-suite**.
 They are also not guaranteed to be free of lab-specific implementation details that may prevent direct use in your apparatus.